 Since its inception, Rise Up has:

-Granted over $600K to 23 organizations reaching thousands as they build the next chapter and communal structures of Jewish life;
+Granted over $1.5m to more than 50 organizations reaching thousands as they build the next chapter and communal structures of Jewish life;

 Offered leadership and organizational development to help leaders grow their capacity and strengthen impact;